-We intend to achieve all this in addition to fulfilling our current client’s needs which means regular meetings and more effective communication are going to be increasingly vital as we move forward.
+We intend to achieve all this in addition to fulfilling our current client’s needs.
+This means regular meetings and more effective communication are increasingly vital as we move forward.

-Vanderkam encourages you to create daily intentions.
-Ie - what three accomplishments would make you feel like you got a lot done today?
+Vanderkam encourages you to create daily intentions; i.e., what three accomplishments would make me feel like you got a lot done today?
 What do I like about my schedule?
 What would I like to spend more time doing?
 What would I like to spend less time doing?
 How can I make that happen?

-2. Making Life Memorable: how to make today different and therefore memorable from other days
+2. Making life memorable: How to make today different and therefore memorable from other days.

-I found it fascinating to read that the people who do something memorable within their day are way more likely than the average to agree that they generally have enough time (her time perception survey reveals all sorts of gems that I am sure you’ll find interesting) for the things they wanted to do.
+I found it fascinating to read that the people who do something memorable within their day are way more likely than the average to agree that they generally have enough time (her time perception survey reveals all sorts of gems that I am sure you’ll find interesting) for the things they want to do.

 Vanderkam has a lot of ideas on how we can evoke and linger on our memories that were fulfilling and help to create more of what she calls “indelible days”.